 Initiation: March 10, 2017

-J Capital Research ("J Cap") is an investment advisor to private funds.
+J Capital Research ("J Cap") is a stock-research company.
 J Cap has analyzed the Australia.-listed company Harvey Norman Holdings Ltd. (“HVN”) and is hereby publishing the outcome and the conclusions of our analysis, based on publicly available information.
 Some of our clients may be short shares of HVN, and, for this reason, there might be a conflict of interest.

 We estimate that Harvey Norman (HVN) is overstating revenue from franchisees by about AUD 150 mln per year, or 8% of consolidated revenue.
 That money comes straight off the bottom line and would mean a 30% overstatement of profit.
 In poor years, the overstatement may have reached 50% of profit.